Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 This white powder is composed of the crushed skeletons of microscopic marine creatures.

-Diatomaceous earth is mildly abrasive, so it kills scale pests.
+Diatomaceous earth is mildly abrasive, which helps kill scale pests.
 It also works on many other harmful insects.

 The sharpness of diatomaceous earth cuts into insect pests, causing dehydration and death.

-Moreover, DE is easy to obtain.
+Moreover, DE is readily available.
 Purchase it online or from your local garden store.
 As a preventive measure, dust it on plant surfaces and around the base.

 Takeaway